Golden Shore mussel harvester

 A new energy-efficient mussel harvester left Nelson for the Coromandel in December 2014 to help harvest green shell mussels in 83ha of water space.

-The Golden Shore, a 26-metre vessel, was built by the Nelson-based Fluid Power Solutions (FPS) and Challenge Marine team for the aquaculture industry.
-Challenge Marine builds the hull and structure while Fluid Power Solutions designs and installs the hydraulics that drive the harvesting equipment, seeding equipment, crane, anchor winch, high flow water pump, bow thruster, and steering.
+FPS designed and built the hydraulic system at the heart of the vessel that drive the harvesting equipment, seeding equipment, crane, anchor winch, high flow water pump, bow thruster, and steering.

 Energy efficient hydraulics

-For the Golden Shore, FPS’ Director Gary Allen says the boat has more energy efficient hydraulics than normally used on mussel harvesters that make it better suited to its marine environment.
+For the Golden Shore, FPS’ Director Gary Allen says the boat has more energy efficient hydraulics than normally used on mussel harvesters, making it better suited to its marine environment.